akramineda/Comparison-between-ground-based-data-and-ERA5/README.md

 With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript:

 > N. Akrami, K. Ziarati, and S. Dev, Comparison between Ground-based Synoptic Data and ERA5 Reanalysis Data in Iran, *Proc.
 Progress In Electromagnetics Research Symposium (PIERS)*, 2021.

+Please cite this paper, if you use whole/part of the code in this repository.

 ## Code Organization
 All codes are written in `python3`.